 Edward Primrose is a composition graduate from the Canberra School of Music studying with Larry Sitsky, Donald Hollier, and Don Banks.
 He won the ASME Young Composers Award in 1980 for “French Suite” and has been commissioned by, among others, the Melbourne and Canberra Symphony Orchestras, and the Seymour Group.
 He studied conducting with John Curro and Ezra Rachlin and made his conducting debut in 1979 with La Belle Helene.

 Edward Primrose was the founding Artistic Director of Camera Camerata (orchestral music for film recording project) in 1998 with the Australian Youth Orchestra and incorporating five teams of filmmakers and composers.
-He has taught composition at the University of Western Sydney, Nirimba Contemporary Music Centre, the Australian Institute of Music (as head of Composition & Music Theory 1993-4), the American University in Paris, the University of Sydney, the Centre for Continuing Education, Sydney Film School, Macquarie University, the International Film School of Sydney, Newcastle Conservatorium, Box Hill Institute and the Academy of Film, Theatre & Television.
+He has taught composition at the University of Western Sydney, Nirimba Contemporary Music Centre, the Australian Institute of Music (as head of Composition & Music Theory 1993-4), the American University in Paris, the University of Sydney, the Centre for Continuing Education, Sydney Film School, Macquarie University, the International Film School of Sydney, Newcastle Conservatorium, Box Hill Institute, Australian Catholic University and the Academy of Film, Theatre & Television.
 He was Composer in Residence at the Australian Film Television and Radio School (AFTRS) 1995-97.
 He was then the first to be appointed Lecturer in Screen Composition at AFTRS 1999-2000 and again in 2007-13.
 He has also lectured at the Queensland Conservatorium and the Film School at Griffith University.

 Orchestral: Symphony No 2 – In memoriam Don Banks, Cinema Music, Resurrection, I Can’t See You But I Know You’re Here; Neikos; Acragas